rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

 ### [An OpenGL preprocessor for Rust]

-With the power of cargo build scripts full power of [Tera], you can create advanced GLSL preprocessor which can generate code conditionally, in loops, and even inherit code from other templates.
+With the full power of Cargo build scripts and [Tera], you can create an advanced GLSL preprocessor which can generate code conditionally, in loops, and even inherit code from other templates.